MicrosoftDocs/azure-docs/articles/postgresql/flexible-server/concepts-major-version-upgrade.md

 [!INCLUDE [applies-to-postgresql-Flexible-server](../includes/applies-to-postgresql-Flexible-server.md)]

-Azure Database for PostgreSQL Flexible Server supports PostgreSQL versions 11, 12, 13, 14 and 15.
+Azure Database for PostgreSQL Flexible Server supports PostgreSQL versions 11, 12, 13, 14, 15 and 16.
 Postgres community releases a new major version containing new features about once a year.
 Additionally, major version receives periodic bug fixes in the form of minor releases.
 Minor version upgrades include changes that are backward-compatible with existing applications.
 Azure Database for PostgreSQL Flexible Server periodically updates the minor versions during customer’s maintenance window.
-Major version upgrades are more complicated than minor version upgrades as they can include internal changes and new features that may not be backward-compatible with existing applications.
+Major version upgrades are more complicated than minor version upgrades, as they can include internal changes and new features that may not be backward-compatible with existing applications.

 ## Overview